Installation and configuration of the Desktop App

 The contents of the shared Datashare folder will then appear, with the option to download or upload files.

-Screenshot: View shared files via a called shared link.
+Screenshot Datashare: View shared files via a shared link

 Conflicts with editing files at the same time